 OUR PSYCHOLOGISTS CAN HELP YOU FIND HOPE

 With this pandemic, we’re not being asked to put life on hold; we’re being challenged to adapt and engage with it in a new way.
-Invited to embrace the ambiguity that is a defining characteristic of the human experience.
+Invited to embrace the ambiguity, that is a defining characteristic of the human experience.
 This is living.
 Frankl (1984) proposes that the meaning of life, our purpose, is whatever we make it out to be.
-We buy what he’s selling.
+We buy what life is selling.
 When all else seems lost to us, we always hold the power to choose our perspective.
 If we can choose anything, why not hope?
 If you’re not sure how to do this, please connect with one of the Unstuck psychologists.
 We’d love to help!

 Robin’s Message To You